tytydraco/yessleep/out/I_Am_Trapped_On_The_17th_Floor.md

 I was not one to believe in the supernatural.
 I thought it was all fake.
 It's just something to satisfy the mind.
 Things happening that doesn't add up or something that seems unexplainable is not something your brain likes so it makes up fiction to explain it in the best way it can.
 That's how I thought back then.

-When I got to the 17th floor, I immediately noticed the slight oddities of the place.
+When I got to the *17* th floor, I immediately noticed the slight oddities of the place.
 Seemed like it wasn't as well kept as the floors I've been on so far.

 The buttons to call the elevator were dusty and the signs directing what sides the rooms were on seemed to be a bit rusty.
 Maybe the ghost stories of this floor made people not want to go to it.
 I think it was stupid that the cleaning crew can't take care of a floor just because of some cryptic message someone said.
 Something I hated the most was when someone is supposed to do a job and comes up with a dumb explanation for why they didn't do it.
 It was my biggest pet peeve.

 I sighed and followed the numbers to the room.
 My room was on the left wing.
-Room 1768 The hallway itself gave if this strange energy.
+Room *17*68 The hallway itself gave if this strange energy.
 Now, I've been in MANY hotels before and walked through the hallways many times.
 I know how eerie they can feel.
 However, this time, red alarms were going off in my head to turn back.
 There's no shame to call someone to walk with me to my room.
 It's not the first time I've done so.

 I called up one of the actors whom I will be referring to as Marcus.
 I told him the situation, and he gladly accepted.
 He said he would be waiting at the elevator and told me to turn back in to meet him there.

 As I walked back down the hall, the sense of unease only increased as I recognized every room number was different.
-Instead of the room numbers counting down (like 1757, 1755, 1756), it was counting up.
+Instead of the room numbers counting down (like *17*57, *17*55, *17*56), it was counting up.
 I actually found my room not too long after.

 I called up Marcus and let him know I found the room.
 I wonder what would have happened if I didn't.
 If I called him to try to find me.
 Maybe I wouldn't be alone right now.